RSWAIN1486/real-estate-voice-ai-fe/docs/cursor/memory.md

 3. **Modular CSS**: Component-specific styles helped maintain styling isolation.
 4. **Interface Definitions**: TypeScript interfaces for data structures ensured type safety throughout the application.

 These insights will guide future development of the Real Estate Voice Agent and provide valuable guidance for similar domain conversion projects.

+# Memory / Learnings

+- When deprecating a tool or feature (e.g., property search tool, DeepInfra RAG), ensure all references are removed from frontend, backend, environment variables, and documentation.
+- Always update architecture, changelog, feature-design, and current-state docs to reflect major changes.
+- Make minimal changes to avoid breaking unrelated functionality.
+- Clearly document new endpoints, environment variables, and architectural changes.